 Regularly using a foam roller can help to release painful muscle knots, reducing inflammation, irritation and back pain.
 Find out why you should give it a try here.

-Up until a few years ago I thought foam rollers were just for glossing doors and panels.
+Up until a few years ago the only foam rollers I'd ever heard of were the ones I used for glossing doors and panels.

 However did you know there are different types of foam rollers that are specifically designed to help you release your sore and tight muscles?